appuio/terraform-openshift4-exoscale/README.md

 * specify a bootstrap S3 bucket (required only to provision the boostrap node)
 * specify the username for the APPUiO hieradata Git repository (see next sections for details).
 * provide an API token for control.vshn.net (see next sections for details).
+* choose a dedicated deployment target
+  This allows for using dedicated hypervisors.

 The cluster's domain is constructed from the provided base domain, cluster id and cluster name.
 If a cluster name is provided the cluster domain is set to `<cluster name>.<base domain>`.